openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation.rst

   This option, while convenient, offers lower performance and stability, as well as fewer optimization options.

+  For PyTorch models, you can use the dedicated :doc:`torch.compile <./torch-compile>` implementation.

 * Explicitly :doc:`convert the model to OpenVINO IR <model-preparation/convert-model-to-ir>`.
   This approach offers the best possible results and is the recommended one, especially for production-ready solutions.
 Consider storing your model in this format to minimize